South Africa Tourist Visa

 Read below to see more about who’s eligible for an eVisa and the requirements for visitors to South Africa.

-Currently, only Kenyan and Indian citizens are eligible to apply for an eVisa.
 We highlight below the nationalities that are exempt from visa requirements, as well as the nationalities that must apply in person at an embassy.
-When the new e-Visa system is fully launched, some tourists who were previously visa-exempt may need to apply for an eVisa.
+When the new e-Visa system is fully launched, some tourists who were previously visa-exempt or needed an embassy visa may have to apply for an eVisa.

 Requirements for all visitors:

-- You must have a passport that is valid for a minimum of 30 days from the date of your departure.
+• You must have a passport that is valid for a minimum of 30 days after you plan to leave South Africa.
 Your passport must have 2 consecutive blank pages available for stamping.

-If you’re a citizen of one the following 52 visa-free countries for South Africa, you don’t need a visa and may stay for up to 90 days:
+If you’re a citizen of one of the following visa-free countries for South Africa, you don’t need a visa and may stay for up to 90 days:

-- Angola, Antigua and Barbuda, Bahamas, Barbados, Belize, Benin, Bolivia, Cape Verde, Costa Rica, Cyprus, Eswatini, Gabon, Guyana, Hong Kong, Hungary, Jordan, Lesotho, Macau, Malawi, Malaysia, Maldives, Mauritius, Peru, Poland, Seychelles, South Korea, Thailand, and Turkey.
+• Antigua and Barbuda, Bahamas, Barbados, Belize, Benin, Bolivia, Cape Verde, Costa Rica, Cyprus, Eswatini, Gabon, Guyana, Hong Kong, Hungary, Jordan, Lesotho, Macau, Malawi, Malaysia, Maldives, Mauritius, Mozambique, Peru, Poland, South Korea, Thailand, and Turkey.

 Currently, all of the nationalities listed below need to apply for a visa at an embassy or consulate.
 When the new eVisa system is launched, many of these will be able to apply for an authorisation online.